larsjuhljensen/JensenLab/_pages/training_string.md

 Another key feature of STRING is the provided network analysis, where one can find network statistics and functional enrichment computed for the network.
 Go to the **Analysis** tab below the network and look at the different enrichment categories (tables).

-_For how many categories, do you see enrichment?_
+_For how many categories do you see enrichment?_

 Look at the enriched **KEGG Pathways** and explore the table in more detail.